Minors on Campus

 All camp registrations must be processed through the ARMS Camp Registration software.

 Program Registration for Non-University Programs

-Non-University entities' use of university facilities for programs involving minors requires the approval of Housing and Campus Services.
+Non-University entities' use of university facilities for programs involving minors requires the approval from the Office of University Events and Protocol.
 The Responsible Party must execute a Facility Use Agreement and provide proof of primary and excess insurance coverage.
 The non-university entity must provide properly executed university-approved waiver of liability forms for all participating minors.

 All non-university entities must certify that they have conducted background checks equivalent to or above the State of Florida Level 2 Standard for all of its employees and volunteers who will be interacting with minors, and their supervisors.

 - Background checks will need to be completed for program staff including any faculty, staff, volunteers, graduate and undergraduate students, interns, employees of temporary agencies, and independent contractors/consultants who interact with, supervise, chaperone, or otherwise oversee minors in program activities.

 - Background checks are not required for temporary guest speakers, presenters and other individuals who have no direct contact with program participants other than short term activities supervised by program staff.
 Please contact Risk Management if you have questions regarding who should have background checks.